 There is one constellation in particular that I wish I could see in its entirety from my Colorado home.
 It's Centaurus, the Centaur.
 He teases and taunts me every spring when he briefly pops his head up above the southern mountains.
 I always get the feeling that if I could just climb to the top of a tall tree, then I could see over that fence of mountains to glimpse the wonders beyond.
 Of course, there is no tree tall enough to accomplish that.

 You can see the Centaur, too, peeking in on us.
-Go outside around 10 p.m. in late May and look directly below the bright star Spica, high up in the south.
-There, you'll see the Centaur's triangular head, his arms and human torso, but his equine half remains hidden from view.
+Go outside about 10 p.m. in late May and look directly below the bright star Spica, high up in the south.
+There you'll see the Centaur's triangular head, his arms and human torso, but his equine half remains hidden from view.

 Here's what we don't see, hidden behind the Earth: The front hooves of the Centaur are two of the brightest stars in the whole sky, named Rigel Kentaurus and Hadar.
 Rigel Kentaurus is perhaps better known by its other name, Alpha Centauri, the closest star system to our own.
 At a distance of only 4.3 light years, the triple star system of Alpha Centauri brightly beckons us as the Centaur's foot.

 But that's not all that's hidden just beyond our view.
 Tucked in under the belly of the Centaur are the four stars of Crux, the famous Southern Cross.
 Although it's the smallest of the 88 constellations, Crux's reputation has reached legendary status.
 It sits in one of the most spectacular regions of the southern Milky Way, surrounded by star clouds, clusters and nebulae.

 If you aren't able to travel to Hawaii or the tropics this spring, then just use your imagination to fill in the portions of the southern sky that we don't see.